-&lt;sup>10Like in CF and KM97 the difference in the discount rates ensure that the experts do not accumulate so much wealth such that they do not need additional funding.
+&lt;sup>11Like in CF and KM97 the difference in the discount rates ensures that the experts do not accumulate so much wealth that they do not need additional funding.
 Recall that in BGG this is achieved by assuming that experts die at a certain rate and consume just prior to death.